Why You Should Consider Refinancing a Personal Loan Now

 Refinancing can be as easy as shopping for online quotes from lenders and picking the best deal.

 The best place to start, however, is by doing some homework before looking for a new loan so that you don’t make any refinancing mistakes when refinancing your personal loan.
 Start by asking your current lender exactly how much money you need to pay off the loan.

 Your online account may give you that information, though a call to the lender will give you the most updated figure.
 Ask if there are prepayment penalties.
 Make sure they don’t eat up too much of your savings by refinancing.

 If you haven’t already done it, check your credit score.
 This is key to qualifying for a lower interest rate and a loan with better terms.
 You can check your score for free once a year from each of the three credit bureaus, or ask your bank or credit card issuer to provide a free score.

 When you start shopping for lenders, check if they’ll do a soft pull or hard pull of your credit score when giving you a quote.
 A hard pull can hurt your credit score for a while.
-Lenders such as Fiona will do soft pulls, which won’t affect a score.
+Lenders will do soft pulls, which won’t affect a score.

 Don’t just compare interest rates with lenders.
 Additional fees and new terms could make it more expensive than what you’re already paying.
 Extending the repayment term beyond your current loan’s final due date can make the monthly payment cheaper, but it will likely cost you more in interest over the longer time frame.